 The below article will discuss tips that truck owners need to follow late fall to weatherproof the trucks.

 One of the most winter-affected parts inside a truck is the battery.
-Extreme cold conditions can be detrimental to vehicle batteries.
+Extreme cold conditions can be detrimental to vehicle batteries, you could end up needing a semi truck repair service.
 In colder temperatures, the rate of speed of chemical reactions inside batteries slows down.

 This is not to say that batteries are useless and do not cater to rapid temperature changes.
 Nonetheless, prolonged function under cold temperatures can eventually degrade the life of batteries.
 Batteries that are halfway across their total lifespan are the most affected ones.